-The tables below provide summarised financial information for those associates that are material to the Group.
-The information disclosed reflects the amounts presented in the financial statements of the relevant associates and not Qatar Steel's share of those amounts.
-They have been amended to reflect adjustments made by the Group when using the equity method, including fair value adjustments and modifications for differences in accounting policy.
+The tables below provide summarised financial information for those associates that are material to the Group The information disclosed reflects the amounts presented in the financial statements of the relevant associate and not Qatar Steel's share of those amounts.
+They have been amended to reflect adjustments made by th Group when using the equity method, including fair value adjustments and modifications for differences in recompting notice. ting policy